World's largest database of nanosatellites,

 TERMS OF USE

-You are welcome to use the figures.
+You are very welcome to use the figures.
 Please credit the author and source, e.g. "Erik Kulu, Nanosats Database, www.nanosats.eu".
-You are also welcome to change the graphic design to match your style.
+Open to collaboration in win-win scenarios, please reach out.

 CONTACT